Institute of Intercultural Studies, Jagiellonian University in Kraków

 - How do social groups interact when their identity was built on the memory of different events or different memory of the same events?

-The conference will be held in Kraków, at the Faculty of International and Political Studies, ul.
+The conference was be held in Kraków, at the Faculty of International and Political Studies, ul.
 Władysława Reymonta 4.

-Conference languages: Polish and English.
-Simultaneous interpreting will be provided.
+The conference languages were Polish and English.
+Simultaneous interpreting was provided.